AllanOricil/esp32-mfa-authenticator/README.md

 5. Then click on `esp32-2432S028Rv3 -> General -> Build` and wait until the build is done.
 6. Finally, click on `esp32-2432S028Rv3 -> General -> Upload ad Monitor` to flash the code into your board.

-Alternatively, if you prefer using platform.io cli follow these steps:
+Alternatively, if you prefer using the platform.io cli, follow these steps:

 1. run `platformio device list` and annotate the device path of your board.